CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# January, 15, 2020
+ In this update only a couple of things have been changed.
+ The memory leak in the engine has been fixed, and input information has been relocated to a more suitible file.

+ The memory leak was located to be in texture::loadTexture( string, SDL_Rect, SDL_Rect).
+The leak occured because I had assumed that the SDL function, SDL_CreateTextureFromSurface did not allocate any new memory.
+This assumption was incorrect and as such every time the engine loaded a new texture (say from an animation) memory would leak.
+To fix this error the previous texture is freed before a new texture is loaded.

+ Input information, such as the number of inputs and the input array have been reloacted from the CREngine files to the input class.
+Additionally, the input array is no longer implemented using heap memory, but rather stack memory.
+The input array is accessed by using the function input::getUserInput(__int8[]).
+ The user inputs will be copied to the passed array and no value is returned.

+ For the next update I plan on implementing internal entity data for game logic use, and to re-implement texture data into a structure containing the texture path, string, source, etc (basically all the information that the texture class reads to load a texture).

 # January, 11, 2020
  In this update event and script handling were implemented and tested.
 These proccesses are handled by the classes